-“But a certain Samaritan, as he journeyed, came where he was.
-And when he saw him, he had compassion,” Luke 10:33
+“But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he had compassion on him,” Luke 10:33

-When it’s all said and done, “Mercy triumphs over judgment,” (James 2:13, NKJV).
-Thinking beyond oneself is going to win out hands down every single time.
+When it’s all said and done, it is the “royal law” of love that wins out every single time (James 2:8).
+Thinking beyond oneself will go farther and make more of a difference in the world we live in.
 Why?
-Because, that’s what Christ did for us!
+Because that’s what Christ did for us!
 He looked beyond Himself, beyond His own needs and hurts, and saw what the world needed.
 The world needed a Savior.

-Even during His earthly ministry it has been noted in the Bible, “But when He saw the multitudes, He was moved with compassion,” (Mt.
-9:36, NKJV).
-To the leper: “Then, Jesus, moved with compassion, stretched out His hand and touched him,” (Mk.
-1:41, NKJV).
-To the mom who just lost her son: “When the Lord saw her, He had compassion on her,” (Luke 7:13, NKJV).
-To the world: “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours be done,” (Luke 22:42, NKJV).
-To His enemies: “Father, forgive them, for they do not know what they do,” (Luke 23:34, NKJV).
+Even during His earthly ministry, it has been noted in the Bible, “But when he saw the multitudes, he was moved with compassion…” (Matthew 9:36).
+To the leper: “And Jesus, moved with compassion, put forth his hand, and touched him…” (Mark 1:41).
+To the mom who just lost her son: “And when the Lord saw her, he had compassion on her…” (Luke 7:13).
+To the world: “Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done,” (Luke 22:42).
+To His enemies: “Father, forgive them; for they know not what they do,” (Luke 23:34).

 That’s how warm Jesus’ heart was toward people.
 He had a genuine concern to look at people from the inside out instead of the outside in.
 He saw the person beyond the people.
 So did the Good Samaritan.
-Despite the rejection and animosity he had faced down through the years at the hand of the Jews, this man needed his help.
+Despite the rejection and animosity he had faced down through the years at the hand of the Jews, the wounded man lying before him needed his help.
 He was not going to let those years of bitterness or even indifference change his resolve to help the one that needed him now.

-Imitators of God are concerned with the person on the inside.
-An imitator of God is warmed to the plight of the human in humanity and sees them for who they are.
+Followers of God are concerned with the person on the inside.
+A child of God is warmed to the plight of the human in humanity and sees them for who they are.
 They are someone that God is concerned enough about to allow His Son to die.
 Shouldn’t we then have that same compassion for one another?